wuhaibo/hexo_blog_template/README.md

-# Building a Blog System Based on Hexo, Gitlab CI/CD and Netlify
 # Introduction
 Hexo is a fast, simple and powerful blog framework.
-There are plenty of plugins and beautiful themes.
+There are plenty of plugins and beautiful themes that could be used to customerize personal blog and most importantly, you could write posts using markdown.

+However, since hexo is actually a static website generator, there is no user interface to edit the posts like word press, you have to 'develop' your posts rather than to write your posts.

+Our target here is to integrate the netlify-cms to hexo, which enables the word press posts writting experience while keeping all benefits from hexo.